microsoft/vscode-docs/docs/languages/typescript.md

 ## Using Newer TypeScript Versions

-VS Code ships with a recent stable version of TypeScript but you can also switch to using a different versions of TypeScript for all projects or in individual workspaces.
-The currently active version of TypeScript is displayed in the status bar when viewing a TypeScript or JavaScript file:
+VS Code ships with a recent stable version of TypeScript, but you can also configure the version of TypeScript VS Code uses or use the version of TypeScript installed in a workspace.
+The active version of TypeScript that VS Code is using is displayed in the status bar when viewing a TypeScript or JavaScript file:

 ![](images/typescript/status-bar-version.png)

-You can direct VS Code to use a different TypeScript version with the `typescript.tsdk` setting and pointing it to directory containing the TypeScript `tsserver.js` file.
+To use a different TypeScript version, configure `typescript.tsdk` in your user settings to point to a directory containing the TypeScript `tsserver.js` file.
 You can find the TypeScript installation location using `npm list -g typescript`, `tsserver.js` is usually under the `lib` folder.

 For example: